Plumess/Guided-Filter-Using-CUDA/README.md

 # Guided-Filter-Using-CUDA

 This is a GPU implementation of the Guided Filter, using CUDA C/C++.
-It can process a 1080P image in 9.5ms on an i9, RTX4090, including malloc and memcpy operations.
+It can process a 1080P image in 9.8ms on Intel Core i9, Nvidia RTX4090, including malloc and memcpy operations.
 It can be applied directly or after resizing to real-time visual tasks.

 ## Description